kfirbreger/Kfir-Breger-Blog/src/kellerwald-marathon.md

 Title:Kellerwald Marathon
 Date: 2011-04-20 14:15:26
-Tags: kellerwald, marathon, Marathon, mtb, race, Race, rwp
+Tags: kellerwald, marathon, mtb, race, rwp

 Kellerwald.
 Opening race of the RWP Marathon cup.
 Marathons are what I have been training for and the main focus for me this season.
 I was really looking